We Will All Be History Buffs in the Future

 - Justified in Demolition Man, where one of the protagonists is an actual 20th century buff.

-- In There Will Be Dragons, the first book of the Council Wars series, the section of the world the protagonists live in is kept from sliding into total barbarism after the tech supporting the decadance got turned off.
+- In There Will Be Dragons, the section of the world the protagonists live in is kept from sliding into total barbarism after the tech supporting the decadence got turned off.
 Justified in that the people who know the most are all re-enactors who've been living the life (or an idealized version of it, at least).

 Live Action TV